What are Accounts Expenses?

-They are costs that cannot be linked back to operating revenues.
+These are costs that cannot be linked back to operating revenues.
 Interest expense is the most common non-operating expense.
 Interest is the cost of borrowing money.
 Loans from banks usually require interest payments, but such payments don’t generate any operating income.
-Hence, they are classified as a non-operating expense.
+Hence, they are classified as non-operating expenses.

-- On the income statement, the book value of the asset decreases by the same amount as the accumulated depreciation.
+- On the balance sheet, the book value of the asset is decreased by the accumulated depreciation.

 Expenses are income statement accounts that are debited to an account, and the corresponding credit is booked to a contra asset or liability account.

 Thank you for reading CFI’s guide to Accounts Expenses.
 CFI is the official provider of the Financial Modeling and Valuation Analyst (FMVA)® certification program, designed to transform anyone into a world-class financial analyst.